 Examples of SMART goals for nursing care plans

-Scenario: you’ve learned from a workshop that by showing compassion and empathy to your patient, they will adhere better with the medications which would lead to quicker recovery.
+Scenario: you’ve learned from a workshop that by showing compassion and empathy to your patient, they will adhere better to the medications which would lead to quicker recovery.

 I want to show more empathy to the patients that I’m handling.